idno/FooterJS/README.md

 FooterJS
 ========

-An idno plugin that allows you to paste analytics code or other Javascript at the bottom of your idno site pages.
+A Known plugin that allows you to paste analytics code or other Javascript at the bottom of your Known site pages.

 Installation
 ------------

-* Drop the FooterJS folder into the IdnoPlugins folder of your idno installation.
+* Drop the FooterJS folder into the IdnoPlugins folder of your Known installation.
-* Log into idno and click on Administration.
+* Log into Known and click on Administration.
 * Click "install" next to FooterJS.

 License